rfo909/CFT/README.md

 resulting values as text into the template sequence.

-# CFT specialities / oddities
+# CFT oddities

-## "Foreach"
+## Foreach

-One of the pecularities of CFT is its extremely compact notation for doing a "foreach" loop over content, using a single arrow and an identifier.
+Doing a for-each loop is done with the single arrow and an identifier, which is the current value.

 In combination with assert(), reject() and break(), this makes it easy to filter and modify list data.